 Electroplaters can use many P2 techniques and technologies to reduce pollution and operating costs within their shops.
 These options are often inexpensive and usually have payback periods of less than 2 years!

 Spray rinses have been demonstrated to reduce dragout loss by 50 to 60 percent.

 A common P2 target for electroplaters is to reduce dragout.
 Methods to reduce dragout are summarized below.

 Another P2 technique is to reduce water use, which will result in lower water purchase costs, less wastewater generation, and lower wastewater treatment costs.
 Continuously flowing rinse water is not always needed!
 Methods to reduce water use are summarized below.

 Process baths can be costly for electroplaters to manage.
 With proper bath maintenance, process bath life can be greatly extended.
 Some techniques to extend process bath life are summarized below.

-For more information on electroplating wastes, applicable regulations, and where to receive other fact sheets, call the Office of Small Business Helpline toll-free at (888) 372-1996 or the DCCA Small Business Environmental Assistance Helpline at (800) 252-3998.
+For more information on electroplating wastes, applicable regulations, and where to receive other fact sheets, call the Office of Small Business at (217) 524-1284 or the DCCA Small Business Environmental Assistance Helpline at (800) 252-3998.
 All calls are considered confidential, and the caller can remain anonymous.
 Technical assistance is also provided by the Waste Management Research Center at (217) 333-8940.